-Most chemotherapy treatment can be administered locally in the Oncology Suite at Noble's Hospital by a team of experienced chemotherapy nurses led by a Macmillan Clinical Nurse Specialist in Oncology.
+Most chemotherapy treatment can be administered locally in the Oncology Day Unit at Noble's Hospital by a team of experienced chemotherapy nurses led by a Macmillan Clinical Nurse Specialist in Oncology.
 They are supported by Specialist Oncology Pharmacists.

 Oncological emergencies are admitted to Noble's Hospital by the on call team and referred to the appropriate specialist depending on the clinical condition.

-Acute haematological problems including acute leukaemia are admitted to hospital by the on call team and referred to the appropriate specialist at The Royal Liverpool and Broadgreen University Hospitals NHS Trust.
+Acute haematological problems including acute leukaemia are admitted to Noble’s Hospital by the on call team and referred to the appropriate specialist at the RLBUHT.